 Satya Dandekar is a professor of Microbiology and the chairperson of the Department of Medical Microbiology and Immunology at UC Davis and has a joint appointment in the Department of Internal Medicine, Division of Infectious Diseases, UC Davis School of Medicine.
 Dr. Dandekar’s research program is focused on the molecular pathogenesis of human immunodeficiency virus and simian immunodeficiency virus infections with special emphasis on gastrointestinal mucosal lymphoid tissue as a major target organ of the viral infection and as a viral reservoir.

-Bruce D. Haynes is associate professor of sociology at UC Davis.
+Bruce D. Haynes is a professor of sociology at UC Davis.
 Haynes studies racial and ethnic relations and urban communities, and seeks to understand the processes of racialization and the consequences of racial and ethnic classification for communities, particularly within an urban context.
 His work can be divided into three general research areas: racialized community formation; race, racialization, and social identity; and urban poverty, race and place.

 Phil Kass is Associate Vice Provost for Faculty Equity and Inclusion and Professor of Analytic Epidemiology at UC Davis.
 His main area of interest is statistical analysis of faculty personnel data to establish evidence-based policy promoting diversity, equity, and inclusion.
 His research focus is on companion animal epidemiology and evidence-based medicine.